floriandejonckheere/my-app/README.md

 ## Customization

-To customize the application, rename the occurrences of `my_app` in the source code to your application's name.
+To customize the application, set the `${APP_NAME}` environment variable, and rename the remaining occurrences of `my_app` in the source code to your application's name.

 ## License